Commercial Mortgages in Ontario

 Keep the following points in mind:

-- The Debt Service Coverage Ratio (DSCR) is another important number.
-This is the ratio of the required loan payments versus the cash available.
+• The Debt Service Coverage Ratio (DSCR) is another important number.
+The DSCR measures net operating income (NOI) versus total debt service.
 Lenders rely on this one and can even apply what’s called an LTV or Loan-to-Value ratio.
 The LTV ratio is the percentage of the property’s value owed in mortgages.
-If a homeowner has a home worth $1,000,000 with a $500,000 first mortgage and is requesting a $250,000 second mortgage, the LTV ratio for the requested mortgage can be 75% of the property’s value.
+If a homeowner has a home worth $1,000,000 with a $500,000 first mortgage and is requesting a $250,000 second mortgage , the LTV ratio for the requested mortgage can be up to 75% of the property’s value.
 You might need to invest some of your money to balance these numbers.

-- Insurance is another requirement.
-However, the Canadian Mortgage and Housing Corporation (CMHC) doesn’t handle pure commercial properties.
+• Insurance is another requirement.
+However, the Canada Mortgage and Housing Corporation (CMHC) doesn’t typically handle pure commercial properties.
 You stand a better chance of getting this type of insurance with a mixed commercial/residential venture.

 The next step is qualifying for a commercial mortgage.
 Getting the following documents together before you apply will help your chances of success.